 A ringing type noice is a common symptom of ear wax build up, but it can also be a sudden hearing loss which should be treated within the first 24 hours of onset, we should look in the canals, remove the wax if it is there or get you into a specialist if another very important treatment is needed before damange occurs.

-The effects of too much ear wax is itchy ears, feeling of fullness, tinnitus, dizziness and hearing loss.
+The effects of too much ear wax are itchy ears, feeling of fullness, tinnitus, dizziness, and hearing loss.
 All of these symptoms can be signs of other health issues as well.
 It is best to have a Doctor of Audiology look in the ear canals to see if there is an abnormal buildup of wax.
-Call the office and ask if there is a Dr of Audiology available to look in the canals during walk in hours 11:30-12:30 most business days.
+Call the office and ask if there is a Dr of Audiology available to look in the canals during walk-in hours 11:30-12:30 most business days.

 If the hydrogen peroxide is diluted (4 parts water to one part hydrogen peroxide) then it can be used safely.
 It is not recommended to use full strength hydrogen peroxide on your skin especially on a regular basis.
 It drys out the skin and can cause extreme irritation.

 If the ear wax has been impacted for many years there can be some discomfort.
 We are very skilled in knowing the type of wax and if it has adhered to the canal wall.
 We can provide drops to soften the wax and make it easier to remove.

 Please do not use swabs, most of the time the wax is pushed down farther into the canal and can not work itself out.
 Another side effect is causing a blood blister on the canal was since the skin is so thin and lastly it stimulates the ear wax glands to produce more wax!